 The funnel is extremely difficult to sample because its curvature, scale, and condition number vary dramatically throughout the density.
 This arises from the log scale parameter $x$ that determines the spread of latent parameters $y_i \sim \textrm{normal}(0, \exp(x/2))$.
-Values of $x < 0$ lead to high curvature in the $y$s (the neck) while values of $x > 0$ lead to very low curvature in the $y$s (the mouth).
-Both regions are poorly conditioned and it is a challenge to sample these simultaneously for sampler with a fixed step size.
+Values of $x < 0$ lead to high curvature in $y$ (the neck) while values of $x > 0$ lead to very low curvature in $y$ (the mouth).
+Both regions are poorly conditioned and it is a challenge to sample \textit{both} with a fixed step size.

 In \autoref{fig:funnel_error_vs_grad} we examine the error across gradient evaluations for both the mean ($\mathcal{L}_{\theta, T}$) and variance ($\mathcal{L}_{\theta^2, T}$).
-NUTS's error plateaus quickly: it does \textit{not} decrease despite hundreds of thousands of more iterations.
-NUTS thereby gets the wrong answer when sampling from Neal's funnel.
-In contrast, delayed rejection methods reduce the error in the mean and variance \textit{without} plateauing, with our method performing best.
+NUTS cannot sample the funnel: it gets the wrong answer as its error plateaus quickly and does \textit{not} decrease with hundreds of thousands of more iterations.
+In contrast, delayed rejection methods reduce the error in the mean and variance \textit{without} plateauing, with DR-G-HMC performing best.
 DR-G-HMC benefits from using a small step size only where necessary and not along entire HMC trajectories.
 In \autoref{fig:funnel_hist} we perform further investigation by plotting the histogram of the (analytically available) log scale parameter $x \sim \textrm{normal}(0,3)$ from our samplers.
 This confirms our diagnosis: the delayed rejection methods can sample deep into mouth ($x \gg 0$) and neck ($x \ll 0$) of the funnel, while NUTS is unable to sample past the $x=-5$ region with a fixed step size.
 DR-G-HMC and DR-HMC can robustly sample from Neal's funnel while NUTS will fail due to its multiscale geometry.
-Similar results are shown in \autoref{app:funnel} for Neal's funnel in $50$ dimensions.
+Similar results are shown in \autoref{app:funnel} for Neal's funnel in $50$, $100$, and $250$ dimensions.